 2) Pro-active therapy

-Increasingly, Singapore dermatologists are recommending pro-active therapy where treatment is administered even after the rash has subsided.
+Increasingly, dermatologists are recommending pro-active therapy where treatment is administered even after the rash has subsided.
 This is done in order to decrease the residual inflammation in the skin which is not visible (not red) and to maintain the duration of rash-free periods.

 3) Oral medications